 In this video, Attorney Philip Hundl talks about tips for hiring a business collections attorney.
-Mr. Hundl is a Shareholder of the law firm of Wadler, Perches Hundl & Kerlick, which serves clients in South Texas from offices in Wharton County and in Fort Bend County.
+Mr. Hundl is a Shareholder of the law firm of Wadler, Perches Hundl & Kerlick, which serves clients in South Texas from offices in Wharton County, Matagorda County and Fort Bend County.
 Call us at 800-929-1725 or use our contact form for an appointment with Mr. Hundl or one of our other experienced business collections attorneys.

 Wadler, Perches, Hundl and Kerlick is a full service law firm providing business clients with a range of legal services in areas such as collections, contract disputes and negotiations, and business litigation.